Azure-Samples/fabric-sqldb-ai-ragpipeline/README.md

 3. [Create SQL Database in Fabric](https://learn.microsoft.com/en-us/fabric/database/sql/create) named  <span style="color:lightblue;font-weight:700
 font-size:15px">**datamart**<span>.

-4. Import the notebook _cp_azblob_lakehouse.ipynb_ from the cloned repository’s notebook folder.
+4. Navigate to the workspace _IntelligentApp_, click Import - Notebook - From this computer and then import the notebook _cp_azblob_lakehouse.ipynb_ from the cloned repository’s notebook folder.
    ![Import Notebook](/content/image-2.png)

 5. Attach the Lakehouse blob_filestorage to cp_azblob_lakehouse notebook
    - Open the notebook, on the Explorer click "+ Data Source".
    - Select "existing lakehouse(s) without Schema.
-   - Select "blob_filestorage" from OneLake catalog and then click "Connect".
+   - Select "blob_filestorage" from OneLake catalog and then click "Add".

    ![Attach Lakehouse](/content/image-1.png)

 6. Create a User Data Function by clicking on "+ New Item"
+   - Navigate to the _IntelligentApp_ workspace and click **+New item**
    - Search for Function and Select "User data function(s)".
    - Provide the name _file_processor_.
    - Click "New Function".